 The Good.
 When driving through an intersection, it is nice to know that other drivers may be less likely to run a red light if they fear being fined for that bad driving habit.
-We know that 40% of the roughly 6 million car crashes that occur in the United States every year are intersection-related crashes.
+We know that 40% of the roughly 6 million car crashes in the United States every year are intersection-related crashes.
 Various surveys and data collected by the National Highway Traffic Safety Administration warn us that intersections can be dangerous places.
-If red light cameras cause drivers to be more careful not to enter an intersection on a red light, then that should be a good thing for all of us.
+If red-light cameras cause drivers to be more careful not to enter an intersection at a red light, then that should be a good thing for all of us.

 The Bad.
-While red light cameras may make drivers more reluctant to enter an intersection on a red light, they can create situations where drivers slam on their brakes to avoid getting a ticket resulting in rear end collisions near these red light camera equipped intersections.
-A review of studies on the topic by the Federal Highway Administration supports the conclusion that red light cameras reduce the number of right angle (T-bone) crashes, but also increase the number of rear-end collisions.
-As a result of the conflicting safety data, many cities have removed previously placed red light cameras and at least 9 states have banned them altogether from being used.
+While red light cameras may make drivers more reluctant to enter an intersection on a red light, they can create situations where drivers slam on their brakes.
+They do this to avoid getting a ticket resulting in rear-end collisions near these red light camera-equipped intersections.
+The Federal Highway Administration concludes that red light cameras reduce the number of right-angle (T-bone) crashes but increase rear-end collisions.
+As a result of the conflicting safety data, many cities have removed previously placed red light cameras, and at least nine states have banned them altogether.

-So, if you live in a city that has these red light cameras, learn where they are located.
-Then, give yourself a little extra distance between you and the car ahead of you so that you can come to a slow and controlled gradual stop without hitting the car in front of you and without slamming on your brakes so that the car behind you can also make a slow gradual stop without hitting you from behind.
+So, if you live in a city with these red-light cameras, learn where they are located.
+Give yourself extra distance between yourself and the car ahead of you.
+This way, you can come to a slow and controlled gradual stop without hitting the car in front of you and without slamming on your brakes.
+This allows the car behind you to come to a gradual stop without hitting you from behind.

-Our second piece of advice is, call an experienced attorney like the Law Offices of Jason E. Taylor if a wreck does occur so that your rights are protected.
+Our second piece of advice is to call an experienced attorney like the Law Offices of Jason E. Taylor if a wreck occurs to protect your rights.